alphagov/transition-config/README.md

 It should be sorted on the Old Url column (this makes diffs between commits more readable).

-Optionally, create a sample to be used for integration testing at `tests/integration/test_data/top_250_WEBSITE_urls.csv`.
-We recommend that this should contain the most important urls on the site.
-If you don't provide this sample, a random 250 entries will be taken from the full file.

 ### Create the site in the repository

 1. In the `redirector` directory, create a new configuration file containing